mdeboute/hotel/CONTRIBUTING.md

 Do not open issues for general support questions as we want to keep GitLab issues for bug reports and feature requests.
 Instead, we recommend using [this discord channel](https://discord.gg/XKk9xS6xET) to ask support-related questions.

-Moreover Stack Overflow is a pretty good place to ask questions since :
+Moreover [Stack Overflow][stackoverflow] is a pretty good place to ask questions since :

 - there are thousands of people willing to help on Stack Overflow
 - questions and answers stay available for public viewing so your question/answer might help someone else